SmartThingsCommunity/SmartThingsPublic/devicetypes/smartthings/zwave-basic-heat-alarm.src/README.md

 ```

 ### To remove the  FireAngel ZHT-630 Heat Detector/Alarm from SmartThings
-If the FireAngel FireAngel ZHT-630 Heat Detector/Alarm is connected but not operating as normal, you may need to remove the device and reconnect it with the SmartThings Hub.
+If the FireAngel Thermistek ZHT-630 Heat Alarm/Detector is connected but not operating as normal, you may need to remove the device and reconnect it with the SmartThings Hub.
 ```
 To remove the device via the SmartThings app: